Allie Finkle's Rules for Girls

 Allie Finkle's Rules for Girls is a juvenile novel series for tweenage girls by Meg Cabot, published by Scholastic Corporation.
-The books are out of print today.

 Plot

 The series revolves around nine-year-old Allie Finkle, who narrates the stories.
 She keeps a notebook of tips on what to do and what not to do in the various situations in which she finds herself.
 Each chapter title is one of the rules she has invented.
 Allie has three best friends who support her through all her adventures and a beautiful teacher, named Mrs. Hunter, whom she admires.

 In the first book, Allie's family moves from the suburbs to an old house in the town.
 Allie goes through a few obstacles as she strives to make new friends and adjust to her new school.

 The series has five other books that include similar adventures.
 Themes include: moving, growing up, friendship, and family.